ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 # Federation

-This topic is still under discussion, see [issue 79](https://github.com/ietf-wg-scitt/draft-ietf-scitt-architecture/issues/79)
+**Note**: This topic is still under discussion, see [issue 79](https://github.com/ietf-wg-scitt/draft-ietf-scitt-architecture/issues/79)

 Multiple, independently-operated Transparency Services can help secure distributed supply chains, without the need for a single, centralized service trusted by all parties.
-For example, multiple Transparency Service instances may be governed and operated by different organizations that do not trust one another.
+For example, multiple Transparency Service instances may be governed and operated by different organizations that are either unaware of the other or do not trust one another.

 This may involve registering the same Signed Statements at different Transparency Services, each with their own purpose and Registration Policy.
 This may also involve attaching multiple Receipts to the same Signed Statements, each Receipt endorsing the Issuer signature and a subset of prior Receipts, and each Transparency Service verifying prior Receipts as part of their Registration Policy.